NazemMahmud/laravel-boilerplate/README.md

 ## Implemented

 - JWT Authentication ( for registration, login, refresh token)
 - Email verification while registration.
-Email verification is customized [See Pull #7](https://github.com/NazemMahmud/laravel-boilerplate/pull/7) to get idea about cusomized information
+Email verification is customized [See Pull #7](https://github.com/NazemMahmud/laravel-boilerplate/pull/7) to get idea about customized information
+- Forget password: with email reset link, customized [See Pull #9](https://github.com/NazemMahmud/laravel-boilerplate/pull/9) to get idea about customized information
 - Used Redis (phpredis).
 For this redis extension need to be installed in your PHP environment

 ## Upcoming TODOS

 - Error handle
-- sendPasswordResetLink
-- reset Password
+- Log Report
 - ************* **ACL** ********************
+- Social Login system

 ## Database seed
 - To drop all table with seed: ` php artisan db:seed --class=UserSeeder`